vtfk/azf-fint-folk-api/README.md

 - *?skipCache=true* Defaults to false/undefined.
 Can be used on **all endpoints**.
 If you want latest data and not from cache.
 Cache is maximum RESPONSE_CACHE_TTL seconds old (default 1 hour)
 - *?includeInactiveEmployees=true* Defaults to false.
 Can be used on **/organization/{identifikator}/{identifikatorverdi}** (if you want to include inactive "arbeidsforhold" in the response)
 - *?includeInactiveUnits=true* Defaults to false.
 Can be used on **/organization/flat** and **/organization/structure** (if you want to include inactive "organisasjonselement" in the response)
+- *?includeStudentSsn=true* Defaults to false.
+Can be used on **/teacher/{identifikator}/{identifikatorverdi}** (if you want to include "fodselsnummer" on "elever" in the response.
+Should only be used server-side, when needed)

 ## /student/{identifikator}/{identifikatorverdi}
 Valid "identifikator"-values: